• Skip to primary navigation

 These muffins are similar in texture to the sweet variety, but have a delicious savoury, almost cheesy taste (helped by adding nutritional yeast).

-They're great for so many reasons: they're a quick breakfast or snack, they work well in packed lunches, and are even kid-friendly!
+They're great for so many reasons: they're a quick breakfast or snack, they work well in lunch boxes, and are even kid-friendly!

 But the reason I love them?